 “breaking the bank.”

 SweetPro started production in 1991 and secured six patents between 1994 and 2004.
 We patented a new concept in non-molasses, free-choice block supplementation and developed the ProBiotein® process in 2002.
-SweetPro has taken a leading position in helping to improve animal health naturally by maximizing nutrient utilization for better immune response and performance.
+SweetPro has taken a leading position in helping to support animal health naturally by maximizing nutrient utilization for better immune response and performance.

 There are lots of fermented feeds in the marketplace, but nothing